 - Research the parity law in your state.

 Not every parity law is created equal.
-Some parity laws mandate the coverage of telepsychiatry, however not necessarily equivalent reimbursement, so it’s very important to look up the status of your state’s parity law.
+Some parity laws mandate the coverage of telepsychiatry, however not necessarily equivalent reimbursement.
+It’s very important to look up the status of your state’s parity law.

 - Talk to your payers.

 It’s also recommended to talk to your payers about your telepsychiatry strategy.
-There have been successful telepsychiatry programs in states that did not have the strongest parity laws because payers were on board with the value of telepsychiatry in increasing access to care.
+There have been successful telepsychiatry programs in states that did not have the strongest parity laws because payers were on board with the value of telepsychiatry.